Palaye Royale: Musical style

+The band's music is a throwback style of rock music, referencing the styles of the 1960s and 1970s.

-The band have frequently been described as, and identify themselves as, fashion-art rock, as well as being described as rock and roll, glam rock, indie rock and garage rock.
-They have cited influences such as The Animals, The Faces, Small Faces, The Rolling Stones, The Doors, David Bowie, T. Rex, The Velvet Underground and classical music.
+Critics have categorised their music as art rock, rock and roll, glam rock, and garage rock.
+They call themselves a "fashion-art rock" band.

+They have cited influences such as the Animals, the Faces, Small Faces, the Rolling Stones, the Doors, David Bowie, T. Rex, the Velvet Underground, classical music, the New York Dolls, My Chemical Romance, Led Zeppelin, the Who, the Sex Pistols, the Libertines, the Strokes, Mott the Hoople, the Blue Stones, King Princess and Them Crooked Vultures.
 Classic Rock Magazine described their style as "crash[ing] from My Chemical Romance-influenced rock to New York Dolls-ish punk via dashes of Stones-y blues".